-Living on the breadline in Switzerland
+Why living on the breadline is especially hard in Switzerland

-Around 8% of Swiss people are considered poor, while 3.5% are on welfare.
-In a wealthy country like Switzerland, people on low income are often forced to spend much more than necessary, making it especially hard to make ends meet.
+In a wealthy country like Switzerland, people on a low income are often forced to spend much more than necessary, making it especially hard to make ends meet.

 Switzerland is one of the richest countries in the world.
 According to the Credit Suisse Global Wealth Report 2018,external link the average fortune of a Swiss adult stood at $530,240 (CHF527,707).
 However, wealth and income are unevenly distributed.